ikhvorost/M3U8Decoder/README.md

 The strategy to use for automatically changing the value of keys before decoding.

 ### `snakeCase`

-Converting playlist tag and attribute names to snake case.
-It's default strategy.
+It's **default** strategy to convert playlist tag and attribute names to snake case.

 1. Converting keys to lower case.
 2. Replaces all `-` with `_`.